clickonetwo/adobe-desktop-licensing-utilities/docs/licensing-and-logging-overview.md

 On Windows, the package install folder is `%CSIDL_COMMON_APPDATA%\Adobe\OperatingConfigs`, and on Mac it is `/Library/Application Support/Adobe/OperatingConfigs`.

-### License Logging
+## License Logging

 Every desktop application keeps a log of its licensing activities: license requests to the server, sign-ins and sign-outs, workflows displayed to the user regarding trial expiration, and so on.
 Logs from each launch are kept in a separate file in an `NGL` folder in the user-specific log directory.
 The name of the file starts with the word `NGLClient` followed by a form of the application name and internal version number.
 Files from prior launches are given launch dates as suffixes.

-Part of the application behavior controlled by the Adobe License Server is the frequency with which these logs are uploaded to an Adobe Log Server.
+Part of the application behavior controlled by the Adobe License Server is the frequency with which these logs are uploaded to an Adobe Log Server (`https://lcs-ulecs.adobe.io`).
 In named-user licensing, logs from prior launches are uploaded whenever they reach 1MB in total size.
 In feature-restricted licensing, logs are never uploaded.
 The overall picture looks like this:

 ```mermaid
 flowchart BT